Australian tourists hospitalized after apparent severe alcohol poisoning in Laos party town

 They were then transported to Thailand and are being treated at hospitals in Bangkok and Udon Thani, The Age reported.
 Their parents have flown in to be with them.

-It was not clear what the two drank, but methanol is sometimes used as the alcohol in mixed drinks at disreputable bars and can cause severe poisoning or death.
+It wasn't clear what the two drank, but methanol is sometimes used as the alcohol in mixed drinks at disreputable bars and can cause severe poisoning or death.

+Vang Vieng is a tourist town particularly popular among backpackers seeking partying and adventure sports.
+Businesses appeared to be going on as usual Tuesday evening in the surrounding neighborhood of the hostel bustling with bars and food stalls.

+Jasmine Antonius, a Dutch tourist who has been in Vang Vieng for three days, said that she tried to become more careful with drinks after she heard about the case.

+“I think sometimes you’re not really watching how your drinks are being made,” she said.
+“I feel now it’s a wake up call for many people since this happened.
+So I hope people would take more precaution because it’s really sad.”

-It was not immediately possible to verify reports that other tourists were also poisoned in the same incident.
+It wasn't immediately possible to verify reports that other tourists were also poisoned in the same incident.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.